marekolsak/marek-build/README.md

 This step is unnecessary if you don't expect to test certain Steam games.
 You only need 32-bit libdrm, llvm, and Mesa.
 You don't need anything else.

-It's the same as above except that you add `-32` like this:
+It's the same as above except that you add these parameters:
 ```
 ../conf_drm.sh -32
-../conf_mesa.sh -32
+../conf_mesa_meson.sh 32
 ```
 I recommend that you clone separate directories for those, called `drm32` and `mesa32`.
 The symlink script below requires that directory layout.